marklogic/flux/docs/getting-started.md

 ### Obtaining NT

-NT can either be downloaded from [its GitHub releases page](https://github.com/marklogic/spark-etl/releases) or built locally.
+NT can either be downloaded from [its GitHub releases page](https://github.com/marklogic/spark-etl/releases), from the [internal Wiki](https://wiki.marklogic.com/display/PM/Spark+ETL+0.1+Release), or built locally.
 If you wish to build it locally, please see the `CONTRIBUTING.md` file in this repository for instructions.

 After downloading or building NT, extract it into the `./examples/getting-started` directory in this repository to test it with the examples.